Information Technology - Systems Administration Specialist

 - Review and sign the Functional Ability Statement of Understanding

 - Complete admissions meeting with a WITC counselor (above requirements should be completed prior to meeting)

 Program OutcomesEmployers will expect graduates of the Information Technology - Systems Administrative Specialist program to be able to:

 - Manage information technology hardware

 - Manage software

 - Demonstrate customer service skills as an IT Professional

-The estimated total program cost for the two-year Information Technology - Systems Administrative Specialist program is approximately $9,500.
+The estimated total program cost for the two-year Information Technology - Systems Administrative Specialist program is $10,173 (does not include books).
 This program is eligible for financial aid.
 View more information on program and costs.